 Through our internationally-acclaimed teaching and research, we explore the social, spatial and environmental implications of architecture.
 As a Sheffield student, you will engage with real issues affecting the built environment.

 We encourage you to explore ideas and collaborate with other students.
 Through group tutorials and peer review you'll learn how to express your opinions, and value the opinions of others.
 Sheffield is the perfect place to develop your personality as a designer.

 We provide a balance of theory, design work and professional experience.
 We have a strong design studio culture.
 The studio acts as a laboratory for trialling your creative and critical ideas, and for developing fundamental architectural skills.
 You'll share ideas during group tutorials and review other students' work.
 This encourages you to express your own opinion and to value the opinions of others, as you begin to develop your personality as a designer.

 The MA in Urban Design has given me a good understanding of the context of development and it introduced me to the economical, political, social and environmental landscape which we all live and work in.
 The course has made me appreciate what’s around me, and the way space is designed has such a big impact on the way it is used.

 MA Urban Design

-You’ll need a 2:1 honours degree or an equivalent qualification related to design in the built environment, such as architecture, landscape architecture and urban planning.
-We’d also like to see your portfolio.
+Minimum 2:1 undergraduate honours degree in a subject related to design in the built environment, such as architecture, landscape architecture or urban planning.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.